 - listen to birdsongs on nature’s playlist

-- enjoying inspirational music
+- enjoying spiritual songs

 - observing any new flowers and picking some for a bouquet to set in the house

-Some days gratitude spills into my thoughts, and sounds like:
+Gratitude amidst both the vibrant and most mundane chores spills into my thoughts, and sounds like:

-Thank You for sunlight
+Thank You for sunlight and sweet breeze

-Thank You for provision through these clothes
+Thank You for provision of these clothes